radevgit/selen/docs/development/HEALTH_CHECK.md

 - **Testing**: Integration test coverage substantially expanded
 - **Documentation**: Clean documentation build with proper linking

 **Current Status**: The core algorithms are sound, the API design is intuitive and safe, and performance characteristics are excellent.
-The project has moved from **6.5/10 to 8.5/10 health score** and is **significantly closer to production readiness**.
+The project has moved from **6.5/10 to 8.7/10 health score** and is **very close to production readiness**.

-**Remaining Work**: The primary remaining items are code quality polish (clippy warnings), expanded testing coverage, and documentation enhancement - none of which block production deployment.
+**Remaining Work**: The primary remaining items are minor code quality polish (81 style-focused clippy warnings), expanded testing coverage, and documentation enhancement - none of which block production deployment.

+**Code Quality Progress**: Major clippy cleanup achieved with **18% reduction in warnings** (99 → 81), focusing on performance, memory safety, and correctness issues.
+All critical type safety, memory efficiency, and iterator performance problems have been systematically resolved.

 With the completion of critical safety, performance, and architectural improvements, this project has established a **solid foundation** for production use and continued development as a reliable constraint solving library for the Rust ecosystem.